-Puerto Rico is somewhat safe but you should take precaution on the streets of major cities, and after dark.
+Puerto Rico is somewhat safe but you should take precautions on the streets of major cities, and after dark.
 Be wary of pickpockets and bag snatching and keep your valuables safe by your side.
 Never carry all your money in one place or leave your valuables in plain sight in a car or at a beach when swimming.

 TRANSPORT & TAXIS RISK : MEDIUM

 Streets are always busy in Puerto Rico and traffic jams are unpredictable.
 The drivers are, sadly, as bad people tend to describe them: reckless and inconsiderate.
-There are too many vehicles on the island and the roads are in bad conditions.
+There are too many vehicles on the island and the roads are in bad condition.
 Saying their driving is hectic is an understatement.